Lo Mejor (Myriam Hernández album)

 Lo Mejor is a compilation album by Chilean singer Myriam Hernández, released in 1997 through Warner Music Chile.

 Background

 Lo Mejor is Hernandez' only compilation album released during her time under WEA Latina.
-It is also her last record release under this label.
-The album was released in both cassette and CD formats.
+It is also her last record release under this label, following the termination of her contract by mutual agreement.
 The album compiles songs from Hernandez's two studio albums released under Warner.
 A remarkable feature of this record is that it is the only album by Hernandez that includes the duet she made with Paul Anka for “Tu cabeza en mi hombro” ("Put Your Head on My Shoulder"), which was first included in Anka's album Amigos released in 1996.